loki4j/loki-logback-appender/docs/docus/docs/jsonlayout.md

 {"timestamp_ms":1707947657247,"class":"io.my.App","level":"INFO","thread_name":"main","message":"42"}
 ```

-Some providers have their own specific properties, for example you can configure MDC provider to include only specified keys into the log record:
+Some providers have their own specific properties.
+For example, you can configure the MDC provider to include only specified keys in the log record:

 ```xml
 <message class="com.github.loki4j.logback.JsonLayout">